There's Still Time Join the Medical Reserve Corps In Our Effort to Bring Holiday Cheer To Our Troops

 Why it appears suspicious

-No, it wasn’t really an Anthrax release in June of this year at the South Clinic.
+No, it wasn’t really an Anthrax release in last June at the South Clinic.
 It was an exercise in distributing medicine and medical supplies during a public health emergency.
 In the event of such an emergency it’s important for our staff to be prepared.

 In coordination with the Illinois Department of Public Health, a test of the ability of the state public health system to receive and distribute medical supplies from what is called the Strategic National Stockpile was held.
 During the simulated Anthrax release, “victims” were in fact volunteers from the Stickney Township staff.